By: M Selvarasu, LEAD consultancy & Engineering Services(India)Pvt.Ltd

-The dominant factors while designing sustainable Green façade are location, site condition, climatic condition, orientation, sun path, function, building application, design and materials.
-These factors are not new to our building design; however, adopting such factors coupled with strategic use of daylight, glare control, shading, high-performance glazing and super windows improvise performance of a building overall and offers great opportunity to improve human comfort too.
-Green façade can act as a deciding factor of the overall performance of the building.
+The dominant factors while designing a sustainable Green façade are location, site condition, climatic condition, orientation, sun path, function, building application, design and materials.
+These factors are not new to our building design; however, adopting such factors coupled with strategic use of daylight, glare control, shading, high-performance glazing and super windows improvise the performance of a building overall and offers great opportunity to improve human comfort too.
+A green façade can act as a deciding factor of the overall performance of the building.

 Green Façade can play a role in influencing interior lighting design and air conditioning load.

 A façade designed to bring in optimum daylight into the building can significantly reduce the artificial lighting load.
 Again the interior design should support the intent.
-Typically window to wall ratio, window assembly design, glazing properties and interior design should all work in unison to provide adequate daylight into the building.
-Over illumination is also an issue resulting in glare and excessive heat leading to increase in HVAC load and occupants discomfort.
+Typically window-to-wall ratio, window assembly design, glazing properties and interior design should all work in unison to provide adequate daylight into the building.
+Over-illumination is also an issue resulting in glare and excessive heat leading to an increase in HVAC load and occupant discomfort.
 A balance has to be struck between heat and light in the design.

 The occupants in the building should have direct benefit from the façade.
-Even though intangible, the views to exterior, glare free daylight can influence the health of occupants.
-Further, cross ventilation design would encourage mixed mode operation of the building during favourable weather condition.
+Even though intangible, the views to exterior, glare-free daylight can influence the health of occupants.
+Further, cross ventilation design would encourage mixed-mode operation of the building during favourable weather conditions.
 People can opt for outdoor air than air conditioning.

 All building facade and landscape lighting shall be automatically shut off between midnight and 6 a.m.
 LPD should maintained below the LPD prescribed by ASHRAE 90.1 2010

-Day lighting is a controlled admission of natural light into a building to reduce electric lighting load and energy load.
-It helps create productive environment for building occupants, while reducing building energy costs.
-A day lighting system coupled with a daylight-responsive lighting control system when there is adequate ambient lighting provided from daylight alone, reduces electric lighting power.
-Further, the fenestration/location of windows in a building are designed to avoid the admittance of direct sun to avoid glares by providing shade.
-The day analysis simulation showed building is sufficiently day lit with light ingress from South and West.
+Daylighting is a controlled admission of natural light into a building to reduce electric lighting load and energy load.
+It helps create a productive environment for building occupants while reducing building energy costs.
+A daylighting system coupled with a daylight-responsive lighting control system when there is adequate ambient lighting provided from daylight alone, reduces electric lighting power.
+Further, the fenestration/location of windows in a building are designed to avoid the admittance of direct sun to avoid glare by providing shade.
+The day analysis simulation showed building is sufficiently day-lit with light ingress from the South and West.
 The Lux levels at the perimeter areas is also restricted to around 500 Lux because of Light shelves.

-Below mentioned are suggestion which proved beneficial in a commercial building while addressing daylight in a building
+Below are suggestions that proved beneficial in a commercial building while addressing daylight in a building

 • Use DGU with lower SHGC < 0.2 , relax for North

-• Maximise the benefit of day lighting by choosing higher VLT>0.3
+• Maximise the benefit of daylighting by choosing a higher VLT>0.3

 • Use separate controls for lighting in areas near windows